First cabinet of Napoleon I: Replacement

 In March 1814 the allied armies invaded France, and arrived at the walls of Paris on 29 March 1814.
-After a short struggle on 30 March 1814 against overwhelmingly superior forces, on 31 March 1814 Marshal Marmont signed the capitulation of Paris.
+After a short struggle on 30 March 1814 against overwhelmingly superior forces, on 31 March 1814 Marshal Auguste de Marmont signed the capitulation of Paris.
 A provisional government was formed on 1 April 1814 under the presidency of Charles Maurice de Talleyrand-Périgord.